 - the information the health agency provided about why it collected the information

 - how personal, confidential, or sensitive the information is

 - any duties of care or other professional obligations the health agency has towards the individual.

 The actual expectations of the individual are relevant, but they are not the final answer as to whether an individual would reasonably expect the use or disclosure.

 - A secondary use or disclosure may be reasonably expected where that use or disclosure is inextricably linked to the primary purpose of collection.

 - In some cases, despite the link between the primary and secondary purpose, the use or disclosure would not be reasonably expected.
-For example, where a local council collects the contact details of an individual turning in a lost pet, providing that information to the pet's owner so the owner could thank the finder would not be a reasonably expected secondary purpose despite its link to the primary purpose.
+For example, where a health agency collects the contact details of an individual turning in a lost wallet, providing that information to the wallet's owner so the owner could thank the finder would not be a reasonably expected secondary purpose despite its link to the primary purpose.

-- Need to know can be a relevant factor in determining if a use would be reasonably expected.
+Need to know can be a relevant factor in determining if a use or disclosure would be reasonably expected.
 It can be affected by the size of a health agency and the functions of individuals within it.

 Using notices to build an expectation

 Collection notices which outline the purposes for which personal information is to be used or disclosed can assist in creating reasonable expectations for NPP 2(1)(a).